darasus/ai-blog/content/how-to-get-started-with-self-learning.md

   sure to choose materials and activities that are appropriate for your age and skill level.
 Video games are more than just a fun hobby; they can also be an effective way to learn new skills and gain knowledge.
+intro: "Learners of today are different from learners of yesterday.
+Today's learners want to be active and take charge of their own learning experience, rather than being passive recipients of information.
+They prefer to learn at a time and place of their choosing, rather than fixed class schedules.
+Instead of focusing on memorizing facts and figures, they desire hands-on experiences and interactive solutions.
+In other words, modern learners want self-directed learning that is current and relevant—and thankfully there are many ways to achieve these goals.
+Self-learning is an effective way for adults to acquire new knowledge and skills, usually in a field they already have interest in or a career they plan to enter.
+Many adults shy away from self-learning because they think it’te scary or difficult; it actually requires much less time than you might expect!
+Here’s how to get started with self-learning right now:"
 ---

 ## A Short Guide to Self-Learning